SuperPanda/orchestration-architect/Development Journal/Notes/2025-04-09 [OA-NOTE-031] Draft - Achieve Literate Competency OA-LIT-SPEC/DESIGN-002 Literate Specification/DESIGN-002 Literate Documents.md

 ### Problem Statement

-The challenge of keeping documentation update to date with changing specifications due to the architectural decision to embrace chaos and to facilitate a repeatable transisent structure, and the need to reduce dependence on third-party dependencies has lead to difficulties keep track of the monitoring of different components and systems.
+The challenge of keeping documentation update to date with changing specifications due to the architectural decision to embrace chaos and to facilitate a repeatable transisent structure.

+The need to reduce dependence on third-party dependencies has lead to difficulties keep track of the monitoring of different components and systems.
 Furthermore, the development team size of myself, and intricate concepts, have lead to challenges with cognitive overload.
+Though work has been made on designing the project managmeent system naturally cohere, with the natural transclusion (tasks split by project, naturally hide the tasks not being worked on), and the preorders that arise from the manner in which things are worked on, keeping a temporal structure allowing for cognitive mapping to what it important, and the ability to capture potential resources, should the need come.
+However, the benefits of this is under utilised due to the complex domain logic, which represents naturality, and it is best explained as a document.
+However, the notes system has shown that more documents is not the answer, it is quality that counts.

+### Goals and Objectives

 Since the system has been designed to be able to assemble itself from specifications, it just makes sense to embrace Knuth's Literate Writing concepts.
 As work has already been done in making a set of primitives that is able to compose operations, and match regions it will allow for these category theoretic concepts to demonstrate its generality.